geoserver/geoserver/doc/en/user/source/gettingstarted/geopkg-quickstart/index.rst

       Coordinate Reference Systems

 #.
-Locate :guilabel:`Bounding Boces` and generate the layer's bounding boxes by clicking the :guilabel:`Compute from data` and then :guilabel:`Compute from native bounds` links.
+Locate :guilabel:`Bounding Boxes` and generate the layer's bounding boxes by clicking the :guilabel:`Compute from data` and then :guilabel:`Compute from native bounds` links.

    .. figure:: images/layer_bbox.png